pglen/pydbase/README.md

 ### Saving more complex data

   The database saves a key / value pair.
-However, the key can be mutated to contain mata data, like adding a string in front of it. (like: CUST_  for customer details) Also can be made unique by adding a UUID to it.
+However, the key can be mutated to contain meta data. (for example adding a string in front of it.) [like: CUST_  for customer details] Also the key can be made unique by adding a UUID to it.

   The data can consist of any text / binary.
-The library pypacker can pack any data into a string; A copy of pypacker is included here.
+The library pypacker.py can pack any data into a string; A copy of pypacker is included here.

 ## pypacker.py